o3de/o3de.org/content/docs/release-notes/archive/2107-1-release-notes.md

 * Atom renderer: With this initial release of O3DE, we're proud to introduce the first version of the Atom renderer!
 Atom is a photorealistic, physically based renderer with a modular, extensible implementation.
 For more details, read [the Atom renderer documentation](/docs/atom-guide/).

 * New math libraries: O3DE is built atop a foundation of all-new SIMD-enabled math libraries.
-[Check out the API reference for the AZ:Math APIs here]().

 * New networking stack: O3DE provides a performance-oriented basic networking stack to build on.
 [Read up on how it works here.](/docs/user-guide/networking/)

 * Prefab support: O3DE replaces the old slice system with the well-understood prefab model for combining components and assets.
 Curious?
 [Read the early documentation here]().

 * Project Manager: The new Project Manager simplifies the process of managing Gems and building your project and the O3DE engine.
-[Read more about it in the documentation here]().

 * CMake support: Heck yeah!
 CMake replaces WAF as the build environment and tools, and brings with it a host of great features.
-[Check out the documentation here]().

 Or, if you're the literary sort, [read through our new Get Started docs](/docs/welcome-guide/).
-This is a good place to get oriented to all the [features](/docs/welcome-guide/features-intro/), and [concepts](/docs/welcome-guide/key-concepts/) O3DE introduces.
+This is a good place to get oriented to all the [features](/docs/welcome-guide/features-intro/) and [concepts](/docs/welcome-guide/key-concepts/) O3DE introduces.

 ## New and updated core features